Black-Blaze/UmbrellaBlock/README.md

 # UmbrellaBlock
-A Basic Block Chain Implementing Mining, Wallets And
+A Basic Block Chain Implementing Mining, Wallets And Transctions